 Before you make changes to the protection order, talk with a victim service worker or a lawyer.
 You will want to understand how the changes may affect your and/or your children's safety.

 In BC, the central Protection Order Registry has records of protection orders made by BC courts.
 Once your protection order is registered, the police can quickly find out about the conditions in your protection order if you have to call them.
 To make sure your order is registered and correct, call VictimLink BC at 1-800-563-0808 (no charge, 24 hours a day, seven days a week).

 If you apply for a family law protection order, it's best to have a family law lawyer help you go to court and advise you about other options for protection.
 You can hire a lawyer or talk to Legal Aid to find out if you can get a free lawyer.

 Or find the phone number of the legal aid office nearest you on the Legal Aid website.

 If you can't afford a lawyer, and don't qualify for legal aid, you can call a free (pro bono) legal advice clinic.

 If you want to hire a lawyer but don't have your own, you can call the Lawyer Referral Service.
 They'll give you the name and number of a lawyer in your community.
 You can have a 30-minute consultation with this lawyer for $25 plus taxes.

 Elsewhere in BC: 1-800-663-1919 (call no charge)

-For more information, see the booklets For Your Protection: Peace Bonds and Family Law Protection Orders and Surviving Relationship Violence and Abuse, and the fact sheet Live Safe — End Abuse: Protection Orders.
+For more information, see the booklet For Your Protection: Peace Bonds and Family Law Protection Orders, and the Protection Orders section in the Live Safe, End Abuse fact sheets and folder.
 See also the self-help guide How to apply for a family law protection order.